Somnid/webrott/part4/walls2.md

    //...stuff
 ```

-This means pallets are probably in lump "pal" and it matches the Doom `PLAYPAL` size, 768 bytes.
+This means pallets are probably in lump `pal` and it matches the Doom `PLAYPAL` size, 768 bytes.
 This now seems obvious in retrospect but when you're digging through 1000 lumps you don't see it.
-Anyway we can wire this up using the same function as `PLAYPAL` and we get a preview.
+Anyway, we can wire this up using the same function as `PLAYPAL` and we get a preview.

 ![Rott Pallet](rott-pallet.png)